 - If you drink, have only 1 or 2 drinks per day.
 Women should have no more than one drink a day.
 Men should have no more than 2 drinks a day.
 Pace yourself by alternating alcoholic beverages with water

 Look for nutrition facts labels on bottles and cans of alcohol.
-A new ruling now allows the alcoholic beverage industry to place nutritional labels on its products.

 Talk with your doctor if you are having trouble controlling your drinking.